butschster/LaravelMetaTags/README.md

 ### Meta tags placements

 By default, tags place to head placement.
-You can specify your own placement and use ther all available methods.
+You can specify your own placement and use their all available methods.

 ```php